 What is the Blue Milk at Disney?

 While there is blue milk in the Star Wars films, the Galaxy’s Edge blue milk is much different than what you’d expect it to be.
 Our beloved blue drink in Star Wars Land is a creamy frozen, fruity delight that is BRIGHT blue in color and is served in smaller 8 oz plastic cups.
+Both blue and green milk at Disney are made with coconut and rice milks.

 What does blue milk taste like?